20+ Fascinating Spring Animals that Kids Should Know About

 Facts – They have a special dance to attract mates.

-Where It’s Found – Europe, North America, and western Asia.
+Where It’s Found – Europe, North America, and Western Asia.

 23. Salamander

-Lizard-like amphibians often seen after rains.
+Lizard-like amphibians are often seen after rains.

 Where It’s Found – Forests and wetlands worldwide.